The Wonder

 5. Knowing I can’t erase the harm I’ve done makes me more determined to be kinder and fairer.

-6. Putting my my regret to use by being a nicer person is what mattters.
+6. Putting my regret to use by being a nicer person is what matters.

 7. I want to do more than say I’m sorry.
-I want to change the messed up way I see things.
+I want to change the messed up way I reacted.

-8. I’m going to try hard to earn mercy.
+8. I’m going to try hard to deserve mercy.

 59